wso2/docs-is/en/docs/references/concepts/authentication/session-management.md

-# OpenID Connect Session Management - staging
+# OpenID Connect Session Management

 [The OpenID Connect Session Management specification](https://openid.net/specs/openid-connect-session-1_0.html) defines methodologies to manage user sessions and log-out end-users at the authorization server using front-channel communication.
 In this approach the login/logout requests from the RP (Relying Party or the client application) to OP (OpenID Provider) and OP to RP is done via the User Agent (browser based).

-###Obtaining user’s logging state.
+##Obtain user’s logging state
-To obtain the user’s logging state, the specification recommends the approach of polling a hidden [OP iframe](OP-iframe) from an [RP iframe](RP-iframe) with an origin restricted postMessage.
+To obtain the user’s logging state, the specification recommends the approach of polling a hidden [OP iframe](#op-iframe) from an [RP iframe](#rp-iframe) with an origin restricted postMessage.
 The main advantage of this approach is that, it will not cause any network traffic.

-####OP iframe
+###OP iframe
 The OP iframe loads in RP side based on the OP’s **check_session_iframe** endpoint.
 The OP iframe must enforce that the caller has the same origin as its parent frame.
 It must reject postMessage requests from any other source origin.

-####RP iframe
+###RP iframe
 This iframe loads in RP side and it should know the ID of the OP iframe.
 This iframe can postMessage to the OP iframe.
 RP iframe should continuously post messages (poll) to the OP iframe at an interval as per the application requirements.